 They really streamline laundry – especially when you use this concept for your whole family!
 I now look forward to laundry… seriously.

-How are capsule wardrobes merciful or kind?
+So, how are capsule wardrobes merciful or kind?
 They free up resources for others in this world.
 They are kind to the environment and kind to others.

 “If you have two coats, one of them belongs to the poor,” said Dorothy Day.
 “Live simply that others may simply live,” said Mother Teresa.
 Every time we free up material resources in the world (ie: let them go), others can benefit from those resources.